focus-trap/focus-trap/CONTRIBUTING.md

 ## Changeset

-Before posting your PR, please add a changeset by running `npm run changeset` and following the prompts.
+Before posting your PR, please add a changeset by running `npx changeset` and following the prompts.
 This will help us quickly make a release with your enhancements.

 If your changes don't affect the source or typings, then a changeset is not needed (and you can ignore the bot's automated comment on your PR about not finding one as part of your changes).